oinoice/lvcidia/README.md

 ### Purpose

-The `resource_weights` and `value_hierarchy` play essential roles in the LVCIDIA NFT Yield Optimizer.
-They're pivotal in prioritizing various resource fields, ensuring that NFTs are matched to the most lucrative staking opportunities.
+The `resource_weights` and `value_hierarchy` play important roles in the LVCIDIA NFT Yield Optimizer.

 1. **`resource_weights`**: Dictates the significance of each resource field.
 In the `total_earn_rate(data)` function, the code computes a weighted earning rate by associating each resource's `intervalEarnRate` with its defined weight.
 Fields with elevated weights bear more influence on the total earning rate.

-2. **`value_hierarchy`**: This list becomes instrumental when multiple fields present similar earning potential.
-It offers a systematic approach, ranking which field takes precedence over others.
+2. **`value_hierarchy`**: This list is really only important when there are resources that share the same weight.
+This list dictates which resource takes precedence over  others (with the same weight).
 Fields positioned earlier in the list are deemed superior.

 ### How to modify `resource_weights`:
 Represented as a dictionary, each key-value pair in `resource_weights` aligns with a resource field's ID and its respective weight.
 Adjusting a field's weight involves: